YehoanatnEzra/CipherChannel/README.md

    • They recompute a fresh shared secret and symmetric keys, achieving forward secrecy: past keys cannot decrypt future messages.

 5. **Message Format and Transmission**
-   Each message is encapsulated as a JSON object:
+   Each message is encapsulated as a JSON object.
+ #### Sample Execution

 ```json{
   "body": {